Toyota looks set to expand its crossover range with a Nissan Qashqai rival based on its C-HR concept car, after disguised mules were spotted testing.

 The C-HR was revealed at last year’s Paris motor show.
 It was distinguished by its heavily flared wheel arches, angular haunches and ‘floating’ rear light clusters, all of which gave it a notably broad stance.

-said to have favoured the concept’s looks over more traditional interpretations of crossover themes.
+Potential customers are said to have favoured the concept’s looks over more traditional interpretations of crossover themes.

 The C-HR’s looks were created in response to a demand from company boss Akio Toyoda for Toyota’s designers to be more adventurous.
 Recent designs for Lexus, Toyota’s luxury brand, have shown the initial response to that demand.